USEPA/CMAQ/PREP/mcip/README.md

 -   `APPL [default: None]`
     Application name; scenario ID for file naming
 -   `CoordName [default: None]`
-    Coordinate system name of the MCIP output grid that is written to the GRIDDESC file
+    Coordinate system name of the MCIP output grid that is written to the GRIDDESC file.
+Additional information about the parameters in the GRIDDESC file can be found in the [I/O API Documentation](https://www.cmascenter.org/ioapi/documentation/all_versions/html/GRIDDESC.html).
 -   `GridName [default: None]`
-    Model grid name of the MCIP output grid that is written to the GRIDDESC file
+    Model grid name of the MCIP output grid that is written to the GRIDDESC file.
 -   `DataPath [default: $CMAQ_DATA]`
     Input/output data directory path
 -   `InMetDir [default: None]`